 This complex association may indicate that TSPO-related pathways play a role in the development and progression of oral and lung cancer induced by CS.

-Cigarette Smoke, TSPO, and Cardiovascular
+Cigarette Smoke, TSPO, and Cardiovascular Diseases (CVDs)

 The CS associated with exposure to various oxidizing agents from the combusted cigarettes, resulting in oxidation of various molecules in various tissues throughout the body [74,75].